-You get what you pay for – even if there are sensationally good and free WordPress themes, you will need support at some point – sooner or later you will take money in hand to book a WordPress professional as support or you pay a service fee to the theme support.
+You get what you pay for – even if there are sensationally good and free WordPress themes, you will need support at some point – sooner or later you will put money in your hand to book a WordPress professional as support or you will pay a service fee to the theme support.

-Especially many free themes lure with an easy entry – but numerous addons cost money and lead to the fact that you may even save money with a so-called premium theme for 30-60 € fee.
+Especially many free themes lure with an easy start – but then numerous addons cost money and lead to the fact that you may even save money with a so-called premium theme for 30-60 € fee.

-The same applies to premium themes: They must be licensed under GPL and open source – basically you pay the fee for premium themes only for access and updates to the theme – but you can just as well – and completely legally – get your desired theme from another source, for example from an acquaintance who already has access to the theme.
+The same applies to Premium Themes: They have to be licensed according to GPL and open source – basically you pay the fee for Premium Themes only for the access and updates to the theme – but you can just as well – and completely legally – get your desired theme from another source, for example from a friend who already has access to the theme.
 The same goes for WordPress plugins.

-So the answer is: Almost every WordPress theme can cost 0 € – usually you pay for the service around it.
+So the answer is: Almost any WordPress theme may cost 0 € – usually you pay for the service around it.

 Pros & Cons

-As mentioned at the beginning, you get “free” themes without additional service fee.
-Especially the WordPress Theme Repository is a free and trustworthy source – all the themes listed there can also be browsed and installed directly in your WordPress installation – just as updates are very easy, as they can be installed directly from WordPress without detours.
+As mentioned at the beginning, you get “free” themes without any additional service fee.
+Especially the WordPress Theme Repository is a free and trusted source – all themes listed there can also be browsed and installed directly in your WordPress installation – likewise updates are very easy as they can be installed directly from WordPress without any detours.

-One of the most popular free themes is Ocean WP (Theme Performance Check)– but if you want your website’s footer to be sticky, you’ll need the Personal License for $39/year – even if you don’t need the rest of the license’s features at all.
+One of the most popular free themes is Ocean WP(Theme Performance Check) – but if you want the footer of your website to be sticky, you need the Personal License for $39 / year – even if you don’t need the other features of the license.

 Basically, with this license you do not get a real license, but access to download the extensions and autoupdates from WordPress for the licensed domain.
-If you want to use the convenient update function on other websites, you have to purchase additional licenses – or simply distribute the updates yourself.
+If you would like to use the convenient update function on additional websites as well, you must purchase additional licenses – or simply distribute the updates yourself.

-Of course, you also support the development of the free basic theme as well as the extensions with your fees – in this respect, the pricing model is also completely fine and has rightly prevailed in the WordPress world.
+Of course, your fees also support the development of the free base theme as well as the extensions – in this respect, the pricing model is also perfectly fine and has rightly established itself in the WordPress world.

 The WordPress Theme Repository